VPDC

 Clinical Presentation

-For information on mpox clinical presentation, testing, treatment, reporting, and clinical consultation, please visit the LA County Public Health Mpox Resource Page for providers, and the Interim Clinical Guidance Considerations for Use of Vaccine for Mpox Prevention in the United States (CDC).
+For information on mpox clinical presentation, testing, treatment, reporting, and clinical consultation, please visit the LA County Public Health Mpox Resource Page for providers.

 Vaccine Recommendations